WUSTL-Biol4220/home/labs/lab_03A.md

 **Problem 1.** Write a pipeline to extract all of the sequence names from all of the fasta-formatted files in a directory, then print the first 3 characters of each sequence name in alphabetical order and without duplicates.
 Use the file `data/miRNA` to produce `output.txt`.

-**Problem 2.** Write a pipeline to find all `.fasta` files in the local directory or in any of its subdirectories (at any depth), then print only the first part of each filename -- e.g. if a file was found at `data/seq/cytB.fasta`, then the pipeline should only print `dmel`.
+**Problem 2.** Write a pipeline to find all `.fasta` files in the local directory or in any of its subdirectories (at any depth), then print only the first part of each filename -- e.g. if a file was found at `data/seq/cytB.fasta`, then the pipeline should only print `cytB`.
 Find files in the `data` directory to produce `output.txt`.

 **Problem 3.** Write a pipeline to retrieve all of the sequence data from a fasta-formatted, convert all lowercase basepairs to uppercase, convert all basepairs for thymine (T) to the uracil (U), replace each basepair with its base complement, then print the result sequence data. *(Biology note: Each nucleotide has a natural base complement on a DNA [or RNA] molecule.
 The complement for A is T [or U], for T [or U] is A, for C is G, and for G is C.)* Use the file `data/Marra2014_data.fasta` to produce `output.txt`.